BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller.md

 curl -H “host: app1.example.com” https://haproxy-egress.default.svc.cluster.local/health
 ```

-⚠️ HAProxy Kubernetes Ingress Controller resolves domain names only when it reloads, but it can be fixed by adding a [config snippet](https://www.haproxy.com/documentation/kubernetes/latest/configuration/configmap/#global-config-snippet) :
+⚠️ HAProxy Kubernetes Ingress Controller resolves domain names only when it reloads, but it can be fixed by adding a [config snippet to Egress Controller configuration](https://www.haproxy.com/documentation/kubernetes/latest/configuration/configmap/#global-config-snippet) :

 ```yaml
 global-config-snippet: |